1 (709) 722-3123

 Dave is an avid whale watcher who has taught in Canada and the U.S. about whales and their environment.
 Dave frequently writes about Newfoundland, whales, aquaculture, wildlife, history, archaeology, and the environment.
 Each year Dave leads as many holidays as time permits including our Whale Study Weeks and Southern Labrador Adventure programs.
 Dave is also the project leader of our efforts to census the orcas of Newfoundland and Labrador.
 Look for Dave and former Wildland Tours holiday leader, Dr. Sean Todd (now Director of Allied Whale in the USA) on the award-winning 2000 video Whale of a Tale, which is still getting airplay around the world.
 Dave and his three children Alan, Angela, and Jennifer are all animal lovers who enjoy the whales, wildlife, and great outdoors of Newfoundland and Labrador.

 Ann Simmons returned to Newfoundland in 2000 after 15 years on the mainland where she worked as an event planner and creative soul with a Nova Scotia advertising company.
-Before this, Ann worked in the food service industry holding such positions as area manager for Dunkin’ Donuts Canada and general manager for Wendy’s Restaurants of Canada.
 The call of her Newfoundland home proved hard to resist and once she was settled back home, Ann joined the office staff of Wildland Tours in 2001.
-Today, Ann is the cheery voice on the phone when folks call to discuss the province’s whales, wildlife, and vacation highlights.
+Today, Ann is still the cheery voice on the phone when folks call to discuss the province’s whales, wildlife, and vacation highlights.
 She is an experienced Newfoundland and Labrador vacation and event planner who stimulates her artistic side through the painting of murals and store windows throughout St. John’s.
+Ann counts the viewing of polar bears in Northern Labrador and adventures among the whales of eastern Newfoundland among her favorite Wildland Tours experiences.
+Another favorite highlight is meeting our guests and sharing stories of travel, adventure, and wildlife from around the world.

 Mark Tsang is one of Newfoundland and Labrador’s best known skiing and winter sports enthusiasts.
 Working with us for springs, summers, and falls since 1997, Mark has led most of our Viking Trail Experience holidays.
 He specializes in outdoor explorations for travellers interested in the wildlife and wilderness of Newfoundland’s Great Northern Peninsula and Southern Labrador.
 An avid photographer, Mark has sold his work to international outdoors magazines plus he has contributed bird close-ups to our Wildland Tours promotional catalogue.
 His dramatic photos of the northern lights adorn the walls of our St. John’s office.
 Mark is also our resident fossil expert…and time traveller.
 He takes guests from the 1,000 year-old Viking settlement to fossil beds boasting the remains of 520 million year-old trilobites to a site that preserves the 3.3 billion year-old primordial ooze that is believed to have generated the first life on earth.
 Mark provided many of the photographs you see on this website.
 A collection of Mark’s photography can be viewed on Flickr.